root-project/root/documentation/spectrum/Spectrum.md

                                    double boost);
 ```

-This function calculates deconvolution from source spectrum according
+This function calculates deconvolution from the source spectrum according
 to the response spectrum.

 The result is placed in the vector pointed by the source pointer.